Company director and manager jailed for 'sustained period of deception' in multi-million ANZ loan fraud

 ANZ then acted on the fake documents, believing them to be genuine, and made the payments.

-Between November 2016 an July 2017, a further 28 payments totalling $5,615,442.95 were made by ANZ to two false international suppliers, EverRich Trading Ltd and Media Station Ltd.
+Between November 2016 and July 2017 a further 28 payments totalling $5,615,442.95 were made by ANZ to two false international suppliers, EverRich Trading Ltd and Media Station Ltd.

 IVL also used its HSBC transactional account to collect alleged debtor's credit funds and then provided lump sum transfers to ANZ to cover the maturing trade loans.